IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/simultaneous.md

 We will use a very similar system as last year for evaluation.
 The system's performance will be evaluated in two ways:

-* Translation quality: we will use multiple standard metrics: BLEU, TER, and METEOR.
+* Translation quality: we will use BLEU.
 * Translation latency: we will use standard metrics for simultaneous machine translation including average proportion (AP), average lagging (AL) and differentiable average lagging (DAL).

 Like last year, the evaluation implementation will use the [SimulEval](https://github.com/facebookresearch/SimulEval) toolkit.
 For latency measurement, we will contrast computation aware and non computation aware latency metrics.
 See the [SimulEval description](https://arxiv.org/abs/2007.16193) for how those metrics are defined.
 Note that the definition of average lagging has been modified from the [original definition](https://www.aclweb.org/anthology/P19-1289/) (see section 3.2 in the [SimulEval description](https://arxiv.org/abs/2007.16193)).
 The latency is calculated on word level for En-De systems and character level for En-Ja systems and En-Zh systems.